decentralists/DAO/cosmoshub/README.md

 Will work with the declared principles of each repo, such as dependency reduction for Tendermint2.

+Will solve ICS separately from any other team, for diversity's sake.

 Funding commitment TBD from AIB, but will be significant.
 ICF should match.

+The IDT is separate from but intersects with many other development teams.

 ## The People's Forum for Cosmos & Crypto